 Walmart isn’t the only example.
 For companies not large enough to invest heavily in their own middle-mile operations, third-party freight services such as Schneider and J.B.
 Hunt Transport Services, Inc. have begun providing solutions.
 These intermodal carriers are bringing more of the supply chain in-house, to gain control over costs.
 Not only do they offer a stickier, more cohesive service, they’re also able to pass middle-mile cost-savings on to customers.

 Perhaps an overlooked benefit of tighter middle-mile logistics is the ability to adapt to change.
-There’s little room for error in middle mile, which lends itself to consolidation and optimization among companies and their partners.
-If Walmart owns their middle mile, they have the ability to adapt.
+There’s little room for error in middle mile delivery, which lends itself to consolidation and optimization among companies and their partners.
+If Walmart owns the middle mile, they have the ability to adapt.
 The same goes for third-party intermodal companies that control both local drayage and long-haul trucking segments.

 eCommerce has disrupted the traditional supply chain.
 Direct-to-customer sales are the reason for the arms race in last-mile delivery.
 The shift in dynamic is so powerful it’s even affecting the middle mile.